-The hammer throw is also an Olympic event, although the hammer thrown in the Highland Games is quite different to what you'd usually find in your tool shed.
-It consists of a metal ball, which can weigh up to 22lbs, connected to a wooden handle.
-Also, unlike in the Olympic Games, athletes are not allowed to spin while throwing the hammer.
-Instead, they stand with their back facing the field and swing the hammer over their heads, before they twist 180 degrees and launch it as far as they can.
+The hammer consists of a metal ball, which can weigh up to 22lbs, connected to a wooden handle.
+The contestant stands with their back facing the field and swings the hammer over their head before they twist 180 degrees and launch it as far as they can.
 The athletes also wear special boots, with long blades fixed to the bottom, in order to make sure they stay fixed to that spot in the ground.

-The stone put event is much like shot put, however the athletes instead throw a stone, weighing around 18lb, picked from a nearby river.
+The stone put event is much like shot put, however, the Highland Games athletes instead throw a stone, weighing around 18lb, picked from a nearby river.
 Competitors throw the stone from behind a board known as a trig and have three attempts to launch it as far as possible.

 An Olympic event until 1910, tug o’war is still a popular sport throughout Scotland, pitting teams of 15 against each other in a hotly contested test of strength and tactics.
 In order to win, a team must pull their opponents forward by 6 feet using the rope, with the teams pitted against each other in a best of three.

 Hill races see runners trying to get to the top of a local hill as quickly as possible, any way they choose.
-This can test even seasoned runners due to the uneven terrain and the steepness of many of the hills.
+This Highland Games event can test even seasoned runners due to the uneven terrain and the steepness of many of the hills.